ILLA-DHANA-RAJU/HeartDisease_Project/README.md

 🫀 Heart Disease Analysis Using Python 💙
-Hey there, darlings!
-This project is all about analyzing heart disease trends using Python, exploring how age and gender impact heart health.
-With data visualization and insights, we uncover hidden patterns to help understand heart disease risks better.
+    **This project is all about analyzing heart disease trends using Python, exploring how age and gender impact heart health.
+With data visualization and insights, we uncover hidden patterns to help understand heart disease risks better.**

 💡 Project Overview
 This project focuses on: